efueger/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/01_Data_Model_and_ORM.md

 example above, NewsSection didn't have its own data, so an extra table would be redundant.

 *  In all the tables, ID is the primary key.
-A matching ID number is used for all parts of a particular record: record #2 in Page refers to the same object as record #2 in [api:SiteTree].
+A matching ID number is used for all parts of a particular record: record #2 in Page refers to the same object as record #2 in [api:SilverStripe\CMS\Model\SiteTree].

-To retrieve a news article, SilverStripe joins the [api:SiteTree], [api:Page] and NewsPage tables by their ID fields.
+To retrieve a news article, SilverStripe joins the [api:SilverStripe\CMS\Model\SiteTree], [api:Page] and NewsPage tables by their ID fields.

 ## Related Documentation